troglobit/finit/README.md

   See `finit.h` for the `#define GETTY` that is called, along with the default baud rate.

+  **Note:** BusyBox getty, used when Finit is built for embedded
+    systems, can take a `DEV` with *or* without `/dev/` prefix.
+Make sure to call the configure script with `--enable-embedded` if this is what you want.

 * `console <DEV | /path/to/cmd [args]>`
   Some embedded systems have a dedicated serial console/service port.
   This command tells finit to not start getty directly, since there may